Premature optimization is the root of all evil.

 }

-Seemingly harmless code, but calling []
+It is seemingly harmless code, but calling []

-each time generates a new object (assuming options
+each time generates a new object, assuming options

 is false

-).
-This is easy to check: [] === []
+.
+It is easy to check: [] === []

 will be redrawn.